SzilviaDeahl/react-intro/README.md

 **This is the first step of the series.**
 **To view other steps, please check out another branch.**

-In this step gives an overview of React.
+This step gives an overview of React.

 <img src="http://facebook.github.io/react/img/logo.svg" width="200"/>